 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-- Prepare and deliver a range of academic texts (essay and oral presentation).
+- Prepare and deliver a range of academic texts (essays, annotated bibliographies etc).

-- Acquire skills in the genre of academic writing, including: structuring at macro and micro levels; working with primary and secondary sources; developing an argument; and using register, audience and authorial voice.
+- Acquire skills in the genre of academic writing, including: structuring at macro and micro levels; using rhetorical strategies; working with primary and secondary sources; developing an argument; and using register, audience and authorial voice.

-- Develop research skills relevant to the analysis of primary and secondary sources.
+- Develop research skills relevant to the analysis of primary texts.

-- Develop and practise skills in referencing, quoting, paraphrasing and avoiding plagiarism.
+- Develop and practice skills in referencing, quoting, paraphrasing and avoiding plagiarism.

 - Prepare and deliver coherently and logically argued material in both written and oral forms.

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: